DWWA judge profile: Dominique Vrigneau - Decanter

-Dominique Vrigneau is a judge at the at the Decanter World Wine Awards (DWWA)
+Dominique Vrigneau is a judge at the 2019 Decanter World Wine Awards (DWWA)

 Dominique Vrigneau